input-output-hk/peras-design/site/reports/tech-report-2.md

     - Quorum of adversarial parties
     - Quorum requiring both honest and adversarial parties

 Each slot that is not the start of a voting round involves a fourfold transition and each slot that is the start of a voting round involves a sixteen-fold transition.
 Instead of performing a Monte-Carlo simulation where only one of these four or sixteen transitions is selected according to a random variable, we can track all transitions with a data structure that assigns the cumulative probability to each outgoing state.
-In principle, this involves a computing a rapidly expanding state space.
+In principle, this involves a computations on a rapidly expanding state space.
 In practice, however, one can prune this state space by discarding states with vanishingly small probabilities.
 Typically, one might discard any states with probability less than $10^{-30}$ in order to keep modest the memory footprint of the Markov-chain simulation.
 For Peras, this results in only having to track a million or so states, even for simulations of tens of thousands of slots.

 Honest behavior proceeds according to the protocol.
 Adversarial behavior may differ from the protocol, but must respect the transition probabilities because those probabilities represent the incorruptible sortition rules for slot leadership or voting-committee membership.
-Here are examples of easily-encoded adversarial behavior:
+Here are some examples of easily-encoded adversarial behavior:

 1. The adversary never joins honest parties in creating a quorum.
 Thus, the probability of no certificate being created for a round is $\mathcal{P}(\text{No quorum}) + \mathcal{P}(\text{Quorum requiring both honest and adversarial parties})$ .
 2. The adversary builds their chain privately, in which case the global state variable "$\text{The slot number for the last common prefix of the individual chains}$" is never updated to reflect communication from the adversarial to the honest party.